darasus/ai-blog/content/need-some-recipe-inspiration-try-these.md

   pasty — an unusual combination.
 They had to create a three-tiered cake decorated with a novelty design or feature.
 These recipes are perfect for sharing with friends, family or even even a complete baker."
+intro: >-
+  Time to fire up that stove again, because this time it’s for cooking!
+The Great British Bake Off is back with a brand new batch of amateur bakers ready to tackle tricky challenges.
+Instead of the usual judges, this time we have Prue, Noel and Sandi testing their skills in the kitchen.

+  For those who aren’t familiar with the show, The Great British Bake Off is a contest where amateur bakers are tested on their baking skills.
+Contestants are asked to make pastry-based dishes that often feature unusual or difficult techniques, and are judged on appearance, taste and originality.
+In each episode they face two different challenges: a Signature Bake where they must create something using a specific ingredient or theme as inspiration; and a Technical Challenge which might see them making croquembouche or another difficult dish.
 ---

 ## The Great British Bake Off — Episode 1